mtumilowicz/java11-reflection-classes/README.md

     * add a new field or a method
 * change the method execution or add a new method (behavioral intercession)

+# project description
+We will show how to obtain basic info about class (such as modifiers, implemented interfaces, etc.).